madetech/postcode_validation/README.md

 This gem provides basic postcode validation functionality which can be used in any application

+The specific validation that we perform goes beyond simple regex matching, to determine if the postcode actually exists.

+To do this it uses PCAPredict.com's Capture+ API.
+By leveraging this service we are able to provide validation against country's postcode that they support.

 It also comes with out of the box plugins for:

 - Solidus